Search by category, archive or keyword

 Mental health issues are of great concern when you add substance abuse to the mix.
 This includes both people in the relationship.
 The stress on those close to or in a relationship with an alcoholic can be overwhelming.

 Alcohol use, whether abused or not, can mask and worsen existing mental illness.
 When an alcohol use disorder is present, it is often suggested to take into account the alcohol use before trying to make an accurate diagnosis of any possible mental health problems.
 Any and all diagnoses should be provided by a professional and not the alcohol user or their family and friends.

 How Many Alcoholics Have Mental Health Issues?

-- Antisocial Personality Disorder – This disorder starts in childhood as a conduct disorder and is often present in alcohol and substance use disorder clients.
+Antisocial Personality Disorder: This disorder starts in childhood as a conduct disorder and is often present in alcohol and substance use disorder clients.
 Some of the symptoms are an open disregard for the truth, starting fights, and little to no empathy for others.
-Another symptom not always found in those with alcohol or substance use disorder although common is ASPD is cruelty to animals.
+Another symptom not always found in those with alcohol or substance use disorder, although common in ASPD, is cruelty to animals.

 Seeking Help in a Relationship with an Alcoholic

-Plan for a Future After Alcoholism Treatment: The evidence suggests, families who enter recovery with or without the alcohol user, make a positive impact for themselves and on the alcohol users overall recovery efforts.
-When thinking of what happens next, the decisions made are far healthier and more effective from a family who has started the healing process for themselves versus families who do not.
+Plan for a Future After Alcoholism Treatment: The evidence suggests families who enter recovery with or without the alcohol user make a positive impact on themselves and the alcohol user’s overall recovery efforts.
+When thinking of what happens next, the decisions made are far healthier and more effective for a family who has started the healing process for themselves versus families who do not.